Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/divertor_shaping.rst

 However, these inputs can be constrained, shifting from independent to dependent variables.
 This is the case if a "keep out zone" (koz) is given in input.
 If so, this draws a border outside of which the entire first wall profile cannot be extended.

+Alternatively, the strike points can be determined using the intersection between a Keep out Zone 2D loop, and the separatrix.
+In such case, it should be noted that there is no guarantee for any is any intersection to occur.
+It may happen that, even though the strike point falls with the koz, the target plates extends to the outside.

 Two functions, namely ``find_strike_points_from_koz`` and ``find_strike_points_from_params``
 sort the options.